BouchardLab/variational_bounds_of_mutual_information/README.md

-# variational_bounds_of_mutual_information
+# VBMI: Variational Bounds of Mutual Information

-We provide the code of various MI estimates in Mi_estimator.py.
-The-Mi_estimator class is provided to estimate Mutual information.
-We also provide a correlated guassian example to illustrate how to estimate MI with ground truth of MI.
+We provide the code of various MI estimates in `mi_estimator.py`.
+The `MIEstimator` class is provided to estimate Mutual information.
+We also provide a correlated gaussian example to illustrate how to estimate MI with ground truth of MI.

 ## End-to-End Examples